Fei Xiang: Musical Theatre – 1990 to 1996

-In 1990, Fei Xiang moved to New York and underwent formal vocal training, hoping to extend the range of his performances to Broadway.
+In 1990, Fei Xiang moved to New York and underwent formal vocal training, hoping to extend the range of his performances to Broadway theatre.
 Under his English name Kris Phillips, he won a role in the Original Broadway Cast of the musical Miss Saigon (1991).
 Later that same year, he was seen in the Original Broadway Cast of yet another musical, the short-lived Nick and Nora.

 As Kris Phillips, Fei Xiang subsequently performed as a featured soloist with Sarah Brightman in The Music of Andrew Lloyd Webber, a concert with full orchestra that was presented in over 40 American cities, including two performances at New York's Radio City Music Hall.
 In this concert, Fei Xiang performed highlights from The Phantom of the Opera, Jesus Christ Superstar, and Sunset Boulevard.

 Return to Asia – 1997 to 2010

 In 1997, Fei Xiang returned to China after a seven-year absence to take part in China Central Television's gala live telecast commemorating the Hong Kong handover.
 He resumed his recording and concert work, combining his biggest Chinese pop music hits with his newly developed musical theatre repertoire.
 He signed a new recording contract with Forward Music and released two new Chinese language pop albums: Having Loved You (2000) and Wildflower (2002).

 In 2001, Andrew Lloyd Webber produced and personally supervised a major new production of The Music of Andrew Lloyd Webber starring Elaine Paige and Fei Xiang.
 Andrew Lloyd Webber attended the Beijing performance of this Concert, which was staged in The Great Hall of The People and filmed for DVD release and worldwide telecast.
 Through repeated broadcasts on China Central Television, this concert was instrumental in introducing musical theatre to a nationwide Chinese audience.

 To further promote musical theatre among the Chinese-speaking audience, Fei Xiang released The Broadway Album in 2005, a double-CD recorded with a 36-piece orchestra in New York.
 One CD contains Broadway standards sung in English and a second CD presents other standards performed in Mandarin Chinese.
 The official Chinese-language version of several songs from The Phantom of The Opera were included on this album and Fei Xiang sang The Music of the Night at the Taipei premiere of the film version of The Phantom of the Opera.

 In 2006, Fei Xiang was invited to star as the Emcee in Toy Factory's production of the musical Cabaret in Singapore.
 The sold-out production was a commercial and critical success, with Fei Xiang's performance and "electrifying presence" garnering rave reviews.

 Fei Xiang released a theme song for the 2008 Summer Olympics in Beijing and sang on China Central Television telecasts celebrating the Beijing Olympics in Los Angeles and London.
 In 2009, he performed in Australia for the first time, presenting two sold-out concerts at Sydney's Lyric Theatre.